uosofkho/aaa/README.md

 #### Step 1: Locate the Configuration Section

-Find the following section in configuration file:
+Find the following section in the config file:

 ```json
   "policy": {